prdx23/acrylic/README.md

     ])
     print(test_set)  # Output: {Color(rgb=(61, 245, 245))}
     ```
-    The set contains only one color as all those colors map to the same `RGB` values.
+    The set contains only one color as all those colors map to the same `rgb` values.

 4. Sorting all the pixels in an image horizontally by hue:
     ```python